youarefree/Logs-Analysis-Project/README.md

 After that, you will need to cd into the vagrant directory of your virtual machine so you can get the machine up and running by typing vagrant up into the terminal and after that use vagrant ssh to connect to it.

 The project can be run by executing the "Logs Analysis".py file which brings out four options.
+This can happend after you have downloaded and set up the virtual machine, vagrant is up and running and you have loaded the database.
+After those steps are completed you have to
+Execute the python file by typing in the terminal python: python Logs\ Analysis.py

 The first three options represent the task that needed to be fulfilled for the project to be successful.
 And the fourth exits the program.